 One of Australia's original tertiary institutions, RMIT University enjoys an international reputation for excellence in professional and vocational education, applied research, and engagement with the needs of industry and the community.

 The National Health and Medical Research Council (NHMRC) is Australia's peak body for supporting health and medical research; for developing health advice for the Australian community, health professionals and governments; and for providing advice on ethical behaviour in health care and in the conduct of health and medical research.

 Griffith University is a highly ranked university with an international outlook, who have research excellence, innovative teaching and learning practices, along with strong ties to industry, making them one of the leading providers of higher education in the Asia–Pacific.

 Prostate Cancer Foundation of Australia (PCFA) is a broad based community organisation and the peak national body for prostate cancer in Australia.

-Swinburne is a world-ranked university leading the way in innovation, industry engagement and social inclusion.
-Our education, high-quality research and industry partnerships create positive change for students, staff and the community
+Swinburne University is a world-ranked university leading the way in innovation, industry engagement and social inclusion.
+Their education, high-quality research and industry partnerships create positive change for students, staff and the community.

-We’re a leading specialist tertiary and quaternary health service.
-We’re recognised for our high-quality, safe, person-centred care, our leading teaching and research and as a place where staff and volunteers are proud to work.
+Austin Health is a leading specialist tertiary and quaternary health service.
+They are recognised for their high-quality, safe, person- centred care, their leading teaching and research and as a place where staff and volunteers are proud to work.

-We make lives better by producing leaders of society and equipping our people with leadership qualities so they can serve our communities at every level.
+Sydney University aims to make lives better by producing leaders of society and equipping their people with leadership qualities so they can serve communities at every level.